Back to stories

 The music industry has a secret, and it's poorly kept: a huge portion of professional musicians, producers, and artists are already using AI in their work.
 They just don't want to talk about it.

-Rolling Stone documented what many in the industry have quietly known for over a year: AI use in music production has crossed from experimental to mainstream.
+As earlier reporting documented, the use of AI in music production has been an open secret.
+Now Rolling Stone has documented what many in the industry have quietly known for over a year: AI use in music production has crossed from experimental to mainstream.
 Songwriter Michelle Lewis put it plainly — it's widespread across genres, "but nobody wants to admit it."
 Producer Young Guru went further, estimating that more than half of sample-based hip hop is now made using AI-generated samples rather than licensed original recordings or live session musicians.

 The Economics of the Shift